 In panel discussions and small group sessions, more than 80 attendees from biopharma, health care, standards setting bodies and regulatory organizations discussed opportunities for increasing efficiency.
 Session topics centered around strategies for standardization in light of the rapidly growing demand for cell and gene therapy starting material and concomitant strains placed on those organizations collecting cells and delivering therapies.
 More than 800 cell and gene therapy clinical trials are registered with the FDA, and that number may double within five years.
 According to key stakeholders, including those in attendance, continued industry growth depends on standardization, particularly through the development of more streamlined processes for cell collection and transport, quality system audits and patient outcomes data tracking and accessibility.

 The summit’s agenda centered on three overarching topics: the problems of divergent processes and requirements for cell collection; efficiencies enabled by standardized data capture for post-marketing studies; and opportunities to integrate the IT applications used to order therapies and track chain of custody throughout manufacture.

-“This is a truly thrilling time in the evolution of cell therapies,” said Dr. Steven Devine, senior vice president and senior medical director, Research, at the CIBMTR.
-“As a growing number of cell therapies enter the clinic and reach commercialization, it’s imperative for this group to work together to create common standards to make the production of these therapies more efficient — and, ultimately, to safeguard their future availability to patients.”
+“This is a truly thrilling time in the evolution of cell therapies,” said Steven Devine, MD, Senior Vice President and Senior Medical Director, Research, at the CIBMTR.
+“As a growing number of cell therapies enter the clinic and reach commercialization, it’s imperative for this group to work together to create common standards to make the production of these therapies more efficient—and, ultimately, to safeguard their future availability to patients.”

 Working groups are now being assembled to continue to advance initiatives in each of the summit’s three focus areas, and Be The Match BioTherapies and the CIBMTR expect to develop a white paper capturing the summit outcomes going forward.